Top

 pumpkin taste test

 Then we talked about some of our favorite pumpkin treats.
-Pumpkin pie was mentioned again and again so we talked about how it tasked different.
+Pumpkin pie was mentioned again and again so we talked about how it tasted different.

 This was a fun and hands-on way for students to see the process of heat changing the state of matter.
 The kids talked about this activity for months and I even had a mom ask for our pumpkin recipe!